brad-dallin/laptopchemistry/docs/_methods/2025-03-29-query-chembl-approved-small-molecule-drugs.md

 conda install conda-forge::pyarrow
 ```

-The psycopg2 module can also be used, if you prefer.
-Although, the adbc_driver_postgresql module provides a more modern interface compared to psycopg2 and integrates well with pandas for data analysis workflow, see [here](https://pandas.pydata.org/docs/reference/api/pandas.read_sql.html).
+The `psycopg2` module can also be used, if you prefer.
+Although, the `adbc_driver_postgresql` module provides a more modern interface compared to `psycopg2` and integrates well with pandas for data analysis workflow, see [here](https://pandas.pydata.org/docs/reference/api/pandas.read_sql.html).

 Now that our environment is ready, let's proceed to connect to the database and start exploring the ChEMBL data structure.

 ## **1. Import modules** {#import-modules}

-Import pandas and adbc_driver_postgresql.
-By default, pandas truncates the number of columns printed.
+Import `pandas` and `adbc_driver_postgresql`.
+By default, `pandas` truncates the number of columns printed.
 I adjusted the max column setting to print all columns.

 ```python
 # Import modules